shapeshed/shapeshed.com/content/posts/rounding_edges_in_illustrator.md

-{
-  "title": "Rounding edges in Illustrator",
-  "date": "2007-07-07T00:00:00+01:00",
++++
+date = "2007-07-07T00:00:00+01:00"
-  "description": "Using a simple technique you can round the edges of pretty much anything in Illustrator.
-Furthermore with the Graphic Styles Panel you can reuse your style over and over again.", "tags": [
+description = "Using a simple technique you can round the edges of pretty much anything in Illustrator.
+Furthermore with the Graphic Styles Panel you can reuse your style over and over again." tags = ["Illustrator", "Design"] title = "Rounding edges in Illustrator"

-    "Illustrator",
-    "Design"
-  ]
-}
++++

 Here's the [Illustrator file][1] for these examples